Matt LeBlanc: 2011–present: Career revival

 From 2011, LeBlanc appeared as a fictionalized version of himself in Episodes, a television series about an American remake of a fictional British television series.
 The series is written by Friends co-creator David Crane and his partner Jeffrey Klarik.
 The role was nominated for a Primetime Emmy Award four times and, at the 69th Golden Globe Awards in 2012, LeBlanc was awarded Best Actor – Television Series Musical or Comedy of 2011.

 In February 2012, LeBlanc appeared in the second episode of the eighteenth series of Top Gear, where he set the fastest lap time in the "Star in a Reasonably Priced Car" segment in a Kia Cee'd.
 Lapping at 1:42.1, he beat the show's previous record-holder, Rowan Atkinson, by 0.1 seconds.
 He later appeared in the fourth episode of the nineteenth series to race the new Kia Cee'd, with which he beat his previous time.

 In February 2016, the BBC announced LeBlanc had signed on to become one of the new Top Gear hosts, signing a two-year deal later that year.
 In May 2018, he announced that he was leaving the series in order to spend more time with his family and friends in the US.
 He and Rory Reid were replaced by new co-hosts Paddy McGuinness and Andrew Flintoff for the twenty-seventh series in June 2019.

 LeBlanc played the lead role in the CBS sitcom Man with a Plan, which began airing in 2016 until it was cancelled in 2020.

+LeBlanc will star in and serve as executive producer for a police drama titled Flint that is planned for the 2027-2028 season on CBS.